vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 forest) V 95.3, P. I 27 1 Kapāla mocanatirtha-A (11 VS) V.

-83 137, SK IV, 33 116, N I 29, 38-60 ( Siva cut off one of Brabnia's bead, which stuck to his band from which he became free at this tirtha), Sal 39, S, M, 183 84-103, Vām 3.
+83 137, SK IV, 33 116, N I 29, 38-60 ( Śiva cut off one of Brabnia's bead, which stuck to his band from which he became free at this tirtha), Sal 39, S, M, 183 84-103, Vām 3.
 48-51, Var.
 97 24-26, P V 14.
-185-189, K I 35 15 ( same story in these five purānas); B (on Sarasvatī, otherwise called Auśanasa) Vām, 39.5-14 (wbere sage Rabodara got rid of the head of a rākṣasa sticking to his Beck and killed by Rāma), Sal 39 9-22 (same story of Rabo dara), vide ASR of India vol. XIV PP 75-76 for the situation of this (10 miles to the south-east of Sadbo ra), legend of Siva being freed from sin of cutting Brahma's bead and description, C (under Avanti) N II 78.6, D (in Kāśmīra, modern Degām in Supıyan pargana) R VII 266 (aod Steia's n), HC X 249, XIV 111, E (10 Māyāpura 1, e
+185-189, K I 35 15 ( same story in these five purānas); B (on Sarasvatī, otherwise called Auśanasa) Vām, 39.5-14 (wbere sage Rabodara got rid of the head of a rākṣasa sticking to his Beck and killed by Rāma), Sal 39 9-22 (same story of Rabo dara), vide ASR of India vol. XIV PP 75-76 for the situation of this (10 miles to the south-east of Sadbo ra), legend of Śiva being freed from sin of cutting Brahma's bead and description, C (under Avanti) N II 78.6, D (in Kāśmīra, modern Degām in Supıyan pargana) R VII 266 (aod Steia's n), HC X 249, XIV 111, E (10 Māyāpura 1, e

 Haridvāra)P VI 129 28 Kapālesvara (under VS) L q. by T K,